July 17, 2024

 Google Tag Manager Preview and Debug mode.
 In GTM, enable the Preview and Debug mode, then refresh the page where you want to install Facebook Pixel with Google Tag Manager.

-Facebook Pixel Helper.
-The previous tip does not mean that everything was sent to Facebook Pixel properly!
-There are other places we need to check.
-One of them is Facebook Pixel helper.
-Install it and you will see this icon appear in the top right corner of your Chrome browser.
-Once you refresh the page AND if Facebook Pixel is implemented on a page, its color will change to blue and you will see a number within that icon.
+One of them is the Facebook Pixel helper.
+Install it, and this icon appears in the top right corner of your Chrome browser.
+Once you refresh the page AND if Facebook Pixel is implemented on a page, its color will change to blue, and you will see a number within that icon.

 Facebook Pixel Reports